Short URL: http://www.dnb.de/EN/sru

 only for bibliographic data

-The records are provided, as available, with no guarantee to its being continuous, punctual, error-free or complete, or to its not infringing the rights of third parties (e.g. personal rights and copyright).
+The metadata and online interfaces are provided with no guarantee of their being continuous, punctual, error-free or complete, or of their not infringing the rights of third parties (e.g. personal rights and copyright).

 |Interface Service||Monday - Friday from 9:00 to 15:00.|